jaroslav-zukov/genome-assembly-notes/content/index.md

 ## Plan of action
 Here are several sub-projects
-### Main - building new raw probabilistic assembler
-1. Verify assumptions
-2. Construct the theoretical solution and build the proof of concept
-	1. Create a distance function for finding overlaps from DFT transformed waves
-		1. somehow leverage the regularity of the trig functions
-		2. differentiate between prefix and postfix overlaps
-	2. Research how exactly can we apply [[GIRG]]s - theoretical solution
-		1. encoding of $\mathbb{R}^n$ into the graph with the distance function
-		2. finding the most probable graphs
-	3. Try to create a unified end-to-end theoretical framework
-3. Collect a team of experienced engineers and build the thing using software best practices

 ### Analysis of existing approaches
 There are a couple of existing solutions, which would be very helpful to analyze in order to gain some insight in the ideas used - their feasibility and precision.